LeetLLM

 1candidate-safe: evaluate drift=[] 2candidate-drifted: block drift=['template_revision', 'add_special_tokens_after_template']

 A matching manifest earns the right to run quality evaluations; it doesn't prove the model is ready.
-Re-run grounded policy cases, critical failure slices, latency checks, and human review gates after every fine-tune or serving change.
+Re-run grounded policy cases, critical failure slices, p95 latency checks, and human review checks after every fine-tune or serving change.

-The final executable check joins this chapter back to evaluation.
+The final executable check joins template work back to evaluation.
 Template parity is mandatory, but a correctly formatted candidate still ships only if grounded cases and operational limits pass.

 gate-finetuned-candidates.py